ssargent/bbq/src/bbq-apiserver/readme.md

-# go-bbq
+# bbq-apiserver

-Go BBQ - a golang backend for the most over engineered bbq thermometer ever project.
+bbq-apiserver - a golang backend for the most over engineered bbq thermometer ever project.

 ## To Run Locally